inpsyde/assets/README.md

 ## Introduction
-Inpsyde Assets is a Composer package (not a WordPress plugin) that allows to deal with scripts and styles in a WordPress site.
+Assets is a Composer package (not a WordPress plugin) that allows to deal with scripts and styles in a WordPress site.

 ## Installation